-A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.

-The existing staff qualifications and experience are diversified within the hotel sector which are essential assets to the programme.
+A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc. The existing staff qualifications and experience are diversified within the hospitality, travel and tourism sectors which is an asset to the programme.
 There are clear procedures in place for the evaluation of teaching and module delivery.
-Moreover, the EEC welcomes the academic partnerships developed by the College within the Erasmus+ framework
+Moreover, the EEC welcomes the academic partnerships developed by the College within the Erasmus+ framework.